-Goitrogens are substances that suppress the thyroid gland by interfering with thyroid hormone production.
-As a compensatory mechanism, the thyroid will enlarge to counteract the reduced hormone production.
-This enlargement is also known as a goiter.
+One particular myth claims that those with thyroid conditions should not eat goitrogens.
+Goitrogens are substances that suppress the thyroid gland by interfering with thyroid hormone production, resulting in an enlargement of the thyroid known as a goiter.

 - Bamboo shoots

-- Bok Choy
+- Bok choy

 - Brassica genus veggies